Festive and delicious, this cute snowman cheese ball can be made ahead of time and is the perfect addition to your holiday spread when entertaining.

-To be honest, I have to admit that my standby cheese ball has always been one made with cream cheese and shred up surimi.
-It’s tasty, but I have been trying to eliminate processed and imitation foods from our diet, so this year I will probably be making another snowman cheese ball, but I will try using a different recipe for it.
+I have to admit that my standby cheese ball has always been one made with cream cheese and shred up surimi.
+While it’s tasty, I have been trying to eliminate processed and imitation foods from our diet.
+So, I’ve provided you with another recipe that uses a variety of shredded cheeses and harbs instead.

 I used the same cheese for both, but, again, you could take advantage of the fact that it is comprised of 2 balls, and try out 2 different recipes.